-Tiger Yaltangki has been featured in several significant exhibitions in recent years including at TARNANTHI - Festival of Contemporary Aboriginal and Torres Strait Islander Art 2015 at the Art Gallery of South Australia, Adelaide; in the 2016 Adelaide Biennial – Magic Object exhibition at the Art Gallery of South Australia, Adelaide; and in Darkness on the Edge of Town at Artbank, Sydney, curated by Clothilde Bullen.
+Tiger Yaltangki has been featured in several significant exhibitions in recent years including at Tarnanthi - Festival of Contemporary Aboriginal and Torres Strait Islander Art 2015 at the Art Gallery of South Australia, Adelaide; in the 2016 Adelaide Biennial – Magic Object exhibition at the Art Gallery of South Australia, Adelaide; and in Darkness on the Edge of Town at Artbank, Sydney, curated by Clothilde Bullen.

 In 2018 Tiger Yaltangki was selected as a finalist for the prestigious 35th Telstra National Aboriginal and Torres Strait Islander Art Awards at the Museum and Art Gallery of the Northern Territory, Darwin and the Paul Guest Prize at the Bendigo Art Gallery, Bendigo.
-In 2018 Yaltangki’s work featured in the major exhibition A Lightness of Spirit is the Measure of Happiness at Australian Centre for Contemporary Art (ACCA), Melbourne.
-Curated by Hannah Presley, A Lightness of Spirit is the Measure of Happiness is the inaugural exhibition for Yalingwa, a Victorian Government initiative.
+Yaltangki’s work also featured in the major exhibition’ A Lightness of Spirit is the Measure of Happiness’ at Australian Centre for Contemporary Art (ACCA), Melbourne.
+Curated by Hannah Presley, ‘A Lightness of Spirit is the Measure of Happiness' is an inaugural exhibition for Yalingwa, a Victorian Government initiative.
 Yalingwa is a partnership between Creative Victoria, ACCA and TarraWarra Museum of Art, designed to support the development of outstanding contemporary Indigenous art and curatorial practice.

-© The Artist, Iwantja Arts and Alcaston Gallery, Melbourne 2020
+© The Artist, Iwantja Arts and Alcaston Gallery, Melbourne 2022

 For an extended CV, please contact Alcaston Gallery at email@example.com